-Lean on neutral tones
+Lean on Neutral Tones

 Complement the rich tones of a traditional fall palette—burgundy, evergreen, orange—with hints of various neutral shades.
 “I love the pairing of the neutral table linen with the gold decor pieces,” says Tracie Domino, founder and creative director of Tracie Domino Events.
 “It added warmth and elegance to the space without being too over-the-top."

 An ideal accent color for a modern fall table, black can easily transform your display from classic to contemporary.
-Emily Clarke, creative director and founder of Emily Clarke Events, considers black when making a bold statement to a dramatic table setting.
+Emily Clarke, creative director and founder of Emily Clarke Events, considers black when making a bold statement with a dramatic table setting.
 “Combined with florals in more traditional shades of autumn, adding black as an accent color to the finished product of this outdoor reception made for a perfect design for this chic celebration,” she says.

-Blush—though it isn’t traditionally thought of for a fall color palette—is a great way to soften the other darker colors.
+Blush—though it isn’t traditionally thought of for a fall color palette—is a great way to soften the season's other darker colors.
 Jennifer Thye, owner of Imoni Events, says, “Pairing blush with darker elements like green, fruitwood, and gold can tend to make your dinner reception look more like a wedding without making it look out of place.”

 “Fall weddings make for the perfect time of year to utilize those beautiful moody and saturated color hues in your wedding centerpieces,” says Stacie Shea, owner of Stacie Shea Events.
 Pair an arrangement of burnt orange, cobalt blue, and magenta florals with a gold vase for a striking addition to your display.
 'Tis the season to go bold, dramatic, and rustic with your florals.

 Hanging floral centerpieces are another fall favorite and are a great option if you want to avoid crowding your table with large floral arrangements.
 “Bronzes and golds mimic the harvest of autumn, but we didn’t want to overwhelm the eye with too much, so we just added touches of metallic with hanging geometric shapes,” says Eatherley Schultz, founder of Floressence Flowers, who created this striking floral canopy.

-Try a lighting installation
+Try a Lighting Installation